Tips for Treating the Flu

 How Can I Help My Child?

 If your child gets the flu:

-- Offer plenty of fluids (fever, which is common with the flu, can lead to dehydration).
-If your child is tired of drinking plain water, try ice pops, icy drinks mixed in a blender, and soft fruits (like melons or grapes).
+- Offer plenty of liquids.
+Fever, which is common with the flu, can lead to dehydration.
+Offer plain water, ice pops, icy drinks mixed in a blender, and soft fruits (like melons or grapes).

 - Encourage your child to rest in bed or on the couch with a supply of magazines, books, quiet music, and perhaps a favorite movie.

-- Give acetaminophen or ibuprofen for aches and pains (but do not give aspirin unless your doctor directs you to do so, as it has been linked to a rare but serious illness called Reye syndrome).
+- Give acetaminophen or ibuprofen for aches and pains.
+(Do not give aspirin unless your doctor tells you to.
+It has been linked to a rare but serious illness called Reye syndrome.)

 - Dress your child in layers so you can add and remove layers during bouts of chills or fever.

-- Take care of yourself and the other people in your family!
-If you haven't done so, speak to your doctor about getting a flu vaccine (for you and other family members) since it is recommended yearly for everyone older than 6 months of age.
+- Take care of yourself and the other people in your family.
+If you haven't already, speak to your doctor about getting a flu vaccine for you and other family members.
+It is recommended yearly for everyone older than 6 months of age.
 Also, wash your hands well and often, especially after picking up used tissues.